PaddlePaddle/PaddleOCR/ppstructure/layout/README.md

 ## 2. Quick Start

-Use LayoutParser to identify the layout of a given document:
+Use LayoutParser to identify the layout of a document:

 ```python
 import cv2